home-assistant/home-assistant.io/source/_integrations/roku.markdown

 {% include integrations/config_flow.md %}

 When adding the integration, you will be asked to provide a {% term host %}.
-Unless you changed the host name, this refers to the IP address of your Roku device.
-You can find the IP address or hostname on your router.
+Unless you changed the hostname, this refers to the IP address of your Roku device.
+You can find the IP address or hostname in the network settings of your Roku device, by checking your router, or by using a network scanning tool.

 There is currently support for the following device types within Home Assistant: